 I recently did a post on how to make cupcakes rise perfectly.
 That’s great and all, but what if you want your cupcakes with a towering dome?
 If you want sky-high cupcakes, you’ll need to use some other tricks out of the magic hat.

 If you want your cupcakes to rise higher than ever before, you will want to use a smaller pan and pour more batter into the slots.
 You should also intentionally overmix, use more leavening agents, and bake at a super-high temperature.
 If you have time, you can also let your batter sit overnight.

 Hey!
 If you don’t know already, my name is Michelle, and I’m a self-taught baker with over ten years of experience.
 My kids and I love to make cupcakes, whether for a special occasion or not.
 I’ve found ways to create super tall cupcakes that delight in every way possible.

-Keep reading to find out how to make cupcakes rise high.
+Keep reading to find out what makes cupcakes rise high and how to make them rise higher.

 - How to Make Cupcakes Rise High: Top 6 Tricks for Success